By the end of this section, you will be able to:

 It is worthwhile to repeat the equation derived in this example for the acceleration of an object rolling without slipping:

 This is a very useful equation for solving problems involving rolling without slipping.
-Note that the acceleration is less than that for an object sliding down a frictionless plane with no rotation.
+Note that the acceleration is less than that of an object sliding down a frictionless plane with no rotation.
 The acceleration will also be different for two rotating objects with different rotational inertias.

 Rolling Motion with Slipping